Licensing and regulations for events and fundraising activities

 - people who all work on the same premises, or

-- people who all live on the same premises, or
+- people who all live on the same premises.

-These types of lotteries cannot be used for fundraising, however.
+Customer lotteries cannot be used for fundraising.
 All money raised must go towards buying the prizes and organising the lottery.
 Each ticket must state: the price of the ticket; the name and address of the promoters; who is entitled to buy a ticket; and that tickets are non-transferable once they have been sold.

-A raffle which is run by a non-commercial society (such as a charity or community group), in which tickets are sold to members of the public in advance, is called a ‘Society Lottery’.
+A raffle that is run by a non-commercial society (such as a charity or community group), in which tickets are sold to members of the public in advance, is called a ‘Society Lottery’.
+These must be registered.

-To register for a small society lottery you can download a form from the council website or request that they send you one.
-We suggest that you do this at least 28 days in advance.
+If you sell less than £20,000 worth of tickets (and less than £250,000 worth over one year), your lottery is a “small society lottery”.
+These must be registered with your local authority.
+There is a small annual fee.
+In Brighton & Hove, contact the council’s Health & Safety and Licensing Team.
+You can download a form from the council website or request that they send you one.
+You should do this at least 28 days before you want to run your lottery.
 They will assess your application, including a police check for relevant offences, and issue a certificate if they are satisfied that you meet the criteria.
 You cannot start your lottery until a certificate has been received.

 The main conditions for a small society lottery are:

-- It can only be used to raise money to support the aims of your organisation.
+- It can only be used to raise money to for a good cause.
 At least 20% of the proceeds must go to this.
 Up to 80% can be spent on prizes and expenses.
-No money can go to anything that does not support the aims of your organisation.
 There must be no private gain.

 - A member of your committee must be named as the ‘promoter’ and this must be agreed in writing by the committee.